 Strengths, Weaknesses, Opportunities & Threats.
 (S.W.O.T.)

 This is a simple and recognisable framework for a high-level view on anything, to separate negatives from positives, and risks from reward potential.
-Tending to be familiar in business-studies, it can also be applied to any competitive or development area, for example; sports, design, decision-making, product development, branding, relocation etc.
+Tending to be familiar in business-studies, it can also be applied to any competitive or development area, for example; sports, design, decision-making, product development, branding, relocation, recruitment, soul-searching etc.

 Think of it as a summary view of an organisation – almost like your written accounts – but on your brand’s income (strengths), expenses (weaknesses), assets (opportunities) and liabilities (threats).

 What does a SWOT Analysis look like?

 Generally it would be created as four lists of bullet-points – a reasonable target could be to have one side of paper per list.